 Neighborhood: Dupont Circle, Downtown

-Opening Hours: Open Tuesday through Saturday 6 PM to 9:30 PM.
+Opening Hours: Tuesday through Saturday for dinner.

 Nearby Metro Stops: Dupont Circle